 In compassionate and compelling circumstances.

 In situations where the safety of the learner may be compromised.

+Where a Fee-for-Service learner has fallen behind in required payments and a deferral is necessary until fees are brought up to date.

-The length of time you can have your enrolment deferred at the initiation of Selmar Institute of Education is at the absolute discretion of the Regional Managers and Head of Training and Learning.
+The length of time you can have your enrolment deferred at the initiation of Selmar Institute of Education is at the absolute discretion of the Training Managers and Head of Training and Learning.
 Your enrolment cannot be suspended for more than three months without reassessing the circumstances that led to the deferral to determine if you are still applicable.

-If you become uncontactable at the point when deferral is due to end, the Re-engagement process will begin and may lead to cancellation from the course.
+If you become uncontactable at the point when deferral is due to end, the Progression support process will begin and may lead to cancellation from the course.

-3.2.3.5 Cancellation
+e) Cancellation

 Selmar may cancel a learner’s enrolment in the following instances: